St Charles, MO Top Ten Vacation Ideas

 The Lewis and Clark Museum is located on the upper level of the Boat House and can be accessed by stairs or an elevator.
 Among the many museum exhibits are dioramas illustrating highlights of the Lewis and Clark Expedition, Native American displays, and various Missouri River habitats encountered during the journey.
 The museum tour is self-guided.
 Visitors receive an informational brochure that includes activities for all ages.
 The museum’s artwork, “Missouri River Walk”, is the largest indoor mural in the state.
 Visitors get a feel for old St. Charles with four half-scale buildings showing architectural styles of the eighteenth and nineteenth centuries.

-Daniel Boone and his family built a homestead in nearby Defiance.
-His Boone's Lick Road later became the eastern starting-point of the Santa Fe Trail and the Oregon Trail.
+Daniel Boone and his family built a homestead in nearby Defiance, MO.
+His Boone's Lick Road later became the eastern starting point of the Santa Fe Trail and the Oregon Trail.
 Daniel Boone was a true frontiersman.
 He was known for his fairness and honesty in fur trading and became very good at trading with Indians.
 Boone and his wife, Rebecca, had 11 children, 70 grandchildren and more than 250 great-grandchildren.
 People from Daniel's home town used to say "when you shook a bush, out popped a Boone."